 Possible Futures for the Use of the Baltic Sea towards 2030

-These two reports succinctly illustrate two overwhelming challenges for the Baltic Sea:
+These two reports illustrate two overwhelming challenges for the Baltic Sea:

-2) a governance framework that is not only unable to deliver the needed protection for the Baltic Sea today but is clearly ill-equipped to meet the oncoming challenges.
+- a governance framework that is both unable to deliver the needed protection for the Baltic Sea today and ill-equipped to meet the oncoming challenges.

 Of course we do not know what the future holds.
-Scenarios, however, help us describe possible futures, which is what this report aims to do.
-By describing what is possible tomorrow we believe we can better prepare ourselves for potential actions and responses today.
-The report can be downloaded from the right hand column.
+But by describing what is possible tomorrow we can better prepare ourselves for potential actions and responses today.